Zach-Gooch/Zach-Gooch.github.io/_posts/2025-06-01-micro-theory-guides.md

 exclude_from_archive: false
 ---

 During my time as a first-year student, I created many "guides" to help me with the content.
-After I passed my core exams, I became the TA for the Ph.D. micro classes for the following cohort.
-During this time I consolidated all my microeconomics guides into two pdfs.
-These guides are based on (lecture) notes and problems from <a href="https://rvijaykrishna.weebly.com/" target="_blank">Dr. R. Vijay Krishna</a> and <a href="https://myweb.fsu.edu/lboosey/" target="_blank">Dr. Luke Boosey</a>.
+After passing my core exams, I became the TA for the Ph.D. microeconomics courses for the following cohort.
+During that time, I consolidated all of my microeconomics guides into two PDFs.
+These guides are based on lecture notes and problems from <a href="https://rvijaykrishna.weebly.com/" target="_blank">Dr. R. Vijay Krishna</a> and <a href="https://myweb.fsu.edu/lboosey/" target="_blank">Dr. Luke Boosey</a>.

-These guides are below:
+You can find the guides below:

 <a href="https://www.dropbox.com/scl/fi/u5velt7yfgw4gb52sjqwj/Micro-Theory-I-Guide.pdf?rlkey=nu0y206cof75jyknvlpdz773v&st=b11yhmwj&dl=0" target="_blank"> Microeconomics Theory I Guide</a>